|

 with flat soles that help prevent them from sinking into the desert sand.

-grayish-brown in winter to white in the summer.
+gray-brown in winter to white in the summer.

 Addax will dig depressions in the sand in which to rest.
+These

-protection from the wind and sun.
-They rarely drink since they are able
+the wind and sun.
+They rarely drink since they are able to get most of the water

-to get most of the water they need from the plants they eat.
+they need from the plants they eat.

 Credits: |